Exponential-Family Models of Random Graphs: Inference in Finite-, Super-, and Infinite Population Scenarios: Two questions raised about ERGMs and clarifications

-Projectivity is a form of closure under marginalization, and implies that the same parameters govern the population graph and the marginal distributions of all of its subgraphs.
-While closure under marginalization is a convenient property, it embodies the strong assumption that no subgraph of the population graph is affected by its embeddedness in the population graph: for example, the network of interactions among $3$ people sampled at random from a $30$-person party must be governed by the same model than it would have if those $3$ people were the only $3$ people at the party.
-Not surprisingly, many ERGMs are not projective, including some of the simplest and most classic random graph models.
+Projectivity is a form of closure under marginalization, and implies that the same parameters govern the population graph and the marginal distributions of all of its subgraphs. \alert{While closure under marginalization is convenient on mathematical grounds, it embodies the strong assumption that no subgraph of the population graph is affected by its embeddedness in the population graph.
+For example, consider $3$ people attending a party of $30$.
+To be projective, the probabilities of interactions among those $3$ people must neither be affected by interactions of those $3$ with the $27$ others nor by the interactions among the $27$ others.
+In other words, the probabilities of interactions among the $3$ people must be the same, regardless of whether $27$ other people attend the party.
+Such an assumption may not be satisfied by many networks (human or otherwise). } Not surprisingly, many ERGMs are not projective, including some of the simplest and most classic random graph models.

 For instance, sparse Bernoulli$(\pi_{|\verts|})$ random graphs with size-dependent edge probabilities $\pi_{|\verts|}$ \citep{Gi59,ErRe59,ErRe60} are not projective, because the edge probabilities $\pi_{|\verts|}$ decrease with the size $|\verts|$ of $\verts$.
 Sparse Bernoulli$(\pi_{|\verts|})$ random graphs assume that the edge variables $\Edge{i,j}$ are independent Bernoulli$(\pi_{|\verts|})$ random variables, and that the expected number of edges $\binom{|\verts|}{2}\, \pi_{|\verts|}$ grows slower than $\binom{|\verts|}{2}$, which implies that $\pi_{|\verts|}$ must decrease with $|\verts|$.
 Consider the parameterization $\pi_{|\verts|} = \logit^{-1}(\theta - \log |\verts|)$ ($\param\in\mR$), which implies \beq